caybokotze/Dapper.CQRS.QueryBuilders/README.md

 # Description

 > Dapper doodle is a CQRS wrapper for dapper.
-The idea behind dapper doodle is to get up and running with dapper quickly, by providing a set of base classes and interfaces that can assist you to get up and running a lot quicker.
+The idea behind dapper doodle is to get up and running with dapper quickly, by providing a set of base classes and interfaces that can assist you to get up and running and building database queries quickly.
+(With the added benefit of being able to drop down to native sql with ease.)

 # WTF is Dapper